 In the brief time since its inception in mid-2021, HTEC’s Skopje (North Macedonia) engineering center has emerged as a major value provider for the company and our partners.
 The team has grown to close to 70 highly skilled engineers and has recently celebrated the opening of HTEC’s Skopje office space.

-We kick off our conversation by mapping out some of the formative influences for what will become Vasko’s career, and he is quick to identify the earliest influence – his family.
+We kicked off our conversation by mapping out some of the formative influences for what will become Vasko’s career, and he was quick to identify the earliest influence: his family.

 Vasko’s interest in sports was also an important formative experience, as it helped him connect with his inner leader.

-I used to play a lot of football recreationally when I was younger, and I always wanted to play defense.
-Not because I didn’t want to score goals – who doesn’t?!
-I enjoyed it because it gave me a chance to observe the entire field and see everything that’s happening, and help others respond to that.
+I used to play a lot of soccer recreationally when I was younger, and I always wanted to play defense.
+Not because I didn’t want to score goals (who doesn’t?!).
+I enjoyed it because it gave me a chance to observe the entire field and see everything that’s happening and help others respond to that.
 You know, “watch on the left”, “push forward”, stuff like that.
 I feel like this was even more helpful for my managerial role than my formal education.
 I learned a lot of technical stuff at the university, but in those days, they didn’t teach us much about leading people, and it is a whole different mentality and a mind frame to be a leader.